 By: Legacy Staff

-Jay Leno is the 2nd longest serving host after Carson, taking over on May 25, 1992.
-Branford Marsalis was the original bandleader, but left in 1995 and was replaced by guitarist Kevin Eubanks.
+Jay Leno is the second-longest-serving host after Carson, taking over May 25, 1992.
+Branford Marsalis was the original bandleader for Leno, but left in 1995 and was replaced by guitarist Kevin Eubanks.
 He too, bowed out in 2010, and the reins were handed over to Ricky Minor.
 Nominated for only one Emmy award since Leno took over hosting duties, the show has never been a critical darling.

-With all the changes in television, it's hard to say whether the show will still be around 56 years from now, but it can be proud of its legacy of entertaining America's night owls.
+With all the changes in television, it's hard to say whether the show will still be around another half century from now, but it can be proud of its legacy of entertaining America's night owls.